-More than 4400 cyclists took part in 2019 with similar numbers expected in 2020.
+More than 4,500 cyclists took part in 2022.
 Not only does the event make a significant, positive impact on the local economy it also has the added advantage of helping to support local charities each year, to the tune of €53,000 in 2019 which saw six local charities benefit.
-The Ring of Beara Cycle 2020 will take place on 23rd May 2020 and the event organisers look forward to welcoming new and past participants and being able to contribute again to local charities.
+The Ring of Beara Cycle 2023 will take place on 27th May 2023 and the event organisers look forward to welcoming new and past participants and being able to contribute again to local charities.

 Beara Peninsula is situated on the south-west coast of Ireland, bounded between the Kenmare “river” to the north side and Bantry Bay to the south.
 Glengarrif and Kenmare are the two gateway towns to the peninsula, other places of interest include the beautiful and picturesque villages of Adrigole, Allihies, Ardgroom, Bere Island, Bonane, Castletownbere and Eyeries.